-Under MTD for income tax, the business will have to report totals of income and expenses each quarter to HMRC, within one month of the quarter end.
-This report will have to be submitted using MTD-compatible software.
-HMRC will supply the business with an estimated amount of tax based on the net income reported for that quarter, which will allow the business owner to estimate their tax bill.
+The MTD ITSA quarterly updates will have to be submitted within one month of the quarter end, using MTD-compatible software.
+HMRC will supply the taxpayer with an estimate of the amount of tax due based on the net income reported for that quarter.